vsolheim/Demo-ModelConverters-Epi-ContentApi/README.md

 This demo should work and be good to go as is, but I naturally can't guarantee it is without issues.
 If you discover any, please tell me and I'll update the code.

-This code uses the regular ContentDeliveryApi's `IContentModelMapper` to do the initial transformation from IContent to the ContentApiModel, therefore requiring essentially zero maintenance, then adds some code to add additional properties.
-The code scans the assemblies for any file implementing the required interface, eliminating the need to register them.
+It uses the regular ContentDeliveryApi's `IContentModelMapper` to do the initial transformation from IContent to the ContentApiModel, therefore requiring essentially zero maintenance, then adds some code to add additional properties.
+It scans the assemblies for any file implementing the required interface, eliminating the need to register them.
 Since pages, blocks and media files all implement IContent, you can add properties to all of them.

 ---